-These are 32-bit wide read/write registers and are C_NUM_INTR_INPUTS in number.
-Each interrupt connected to the Interrupt controller has a unique Interrupt vector address that the processor jumps to for servicing that particular interrupt.
+These are 32-bit wide read/write registers and are C\NUM\INTR\INPUTS + C\NUM\SW\INTR in number.
+Each interrupt connected to the interrupt controller has a unique interrupt vector address that the processor jumps to for servicing that particular interrupt.
 In normal interrupt mode of operation (IMR(i) = 0), the interrupt vector addresses are taken by the drivers/application.
-In fast interrupt mode (IMR(i) = 1), the service routine address is driven by the interrupt vector address are programmed with the corresponding peripheral interrupt vector address during software initialization.
+In fast interrupt mode (IMR(i) = 1), the service routine address is driven by the interrupt controller along with the Irq.
+The IVARs are programmed with the corresponding peripheral interrupt vector address during software initialization.

-These registers store the interrupt vector addresses of all the C_NUM_INTR_INPUTS interrupts.
-Address of the interrupt with highest priority is transmitted out along with IRQ.
+These registers store the interrupt vector addresses of all the C\NUM\INTR\INPUTS + C\NUM\SW\INTR interrupts.
+The address of the interrupt with the highest priority is transmitted out along with Irq.

-If not all the 32 interrupts are used, any read on the unused register address returns zero.
-Writing 1s or 0s to any bit location does nothing.
+If all of the 32 interrupts are not used, any read on the unused register address returns zero.
+Writing 1s or 0s to any bit location has no effect.

 The IVAR can be accessed through the AXI interface.
-IVAR registers are in the AXI clock domain and are used in the processor clock domain to give the INTERRUPT_ADDRESS along with IRQ.
+All IVARs are in the AXI clock domain and are used in the processor clock domain to give the INTERRUPT\ADDRESS along with Irq.
 These are not synchronized to the processor clock domain.
-So, it is expected that writing to these registers should be done when ME is 0 (MER(0) = 0).
+Therefore, writing to these registers should be done when ME is 0.

-The Interrupt Vector Address Register (IVAR) is shown in Figure 13 and is described in Table 15.
+The IVAR is shown in Figure 13 and is described in Table 15.